Koha-Community/kohadocs/source/tools.rst

 .. _label-creator-label:

-Label Creator
+Label creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Catalog > Label Creator
+-  *Get there:* More > Tools > Catalog > Label creator

-The Label Creator allow you to use layouts and templates which you
+The label creator tool allow you to use layouts and templates which you
 design to print a nearly unlimited variety of labels including barcodes.
-Here are some of the features of the Label Creator module:
+Here are some of the features of the label creator tool:

 -  Customize label layouts